hdShang/arxiv-daily/docs/cs-CV/2025-10-13/papers/251011026v1-gir-bench-versatile-benchmark-for-generating-images-with-reasoning.md

 ---
 layout: default
-title: GIR-Bench: Versatile Benchmark for Generating Images with Reasoning
+title: "GIR-Bench: Versatile Benchmark for Generating Images with Reasoning"
 ---

 # GIR-Bench: Versatile Benchmark for Generating Images with Reasoning